ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 # General tips

+## My IOC fails to make with "Permission Denied"

+This is likely not to do with permissions but that the file is in use elsewhere.
+Try running stop_ibex_server.bat and if that doesn't work find out what else may be using the file ([LockHunter](https://lockhunter.com/) is quite useful).

 ## I am having an Issue with a Specific IOC

 Some IOC have important details which may help see if it is listed in [Specific Device IOC](Specific-Device-IOC).